 What are you looking for?
 A broker?
 Find the broker tab at the top of the homepage by hovering over it with your mouse.
 You can find any category this way.
 Click the tab of your choice and you will be directed to a listing of all companies in that category.
 Find the company you have in mind in the list, or enjoy researching multiple companies to get the right fit for your needs.
 Use the ‘previous’ and ‘next’ arrows at the top of each profile, or use the house in the top right corner to go back to the homepage.

-We attempted to reach out to as many cyber service providers as we could via emails and through Cyber Front Page News because we didn’t want to leave anyone out.
-Inevitably, we did.
-Or, you did hear from us but wanted to wait to see what the website would look like first.
+We attempt to reach out to as many cyber service providers as we could via emails and through Cyber Front Page News because we didn’t want to leave anyone out.
+We also routinely reach out to keep information current as much as possible.
+Inevitably, some companies are not yet in the Cyber Guide.
+These companies may have heard from us but wanted to wait to see the website looks like first.
 Understood.
 It does not matter how you got to this point…if you want to have a profile in Advisen’s Cyber Guide email us and we’ll get you started.

-Here we are in the fourth year of producing the Advisen Cyber Guide: The Ultimate Guide to Cyber Service Providers, and for 2020 we initiated some big changes.
-Presenting, the Advisen Cyber Guide website!
+Welcome to the Advisen Cyber Guide: The Ultimate Guide to Cyber Service Providers.
+In 2020 we initiated some big changes moving the Cyber Guide from a PDF format to a website!
 We hope you find this to be THE go-to resource directory for buyers of cyber-service providers.

-As always, we did our best to ask providers for information via a survey sent to hundreds of companies.
+As always, we continue to ask providers for information via a survey.
 Each provided answers on a voluntary basis.

-For instance, we asked insurers for cyber premiums and we attempted to get a handle on the primary and excess players in the marketplace.
-We tried to get claims numbers from insurers and brokers.
-We asked for information regarding dedicated cyber-risk underwriters and brokers.
-As we continually hear about cyber-related losses getting picked up in other lines of business, we threw a question or two about that out there as well.
+For instance, we ask insurers for cyber premiums and we attempt to get a handle on the primary and excess players in the marketplace.
+We try to get claims numbers from insurers and brokers.
+We ask for information regarding dedicated cyber-risk underwriters and brokers.
+As we continually hear about cyber-related losses getting picked up in other lines of business, we ask a question or two about that as well.

-Thank you to every company and firm that participated.
-We know you did your best.
+Thank you to every company and firm that has participated.
 We understand there are company policies, confidentiality, competitive reasoning, and other factors that led to the inability of some providers to provide certain answers.
 This explains why some profiles look fuller.
 However, all companies within each category were asked the same questions.

 Of course, some companies provide more than one category of service.
 Companies in the guide are listed by their primary service.
 If respondents felt additional clarifications were needed, we provided an opportunity in an open-text box within the survey to tell readers of additional services offered — or say basically anything it would like about how it can provide cyber-risk solutions and/or how these solutions may be different than others.

-We made every attempt to make sure everyone we knew should be in this guide is in this guide.
+We made every attempt to make sure everyone we know should be in this guide is in this guide.

 We have a good range of carriers, brokers and MGAs – and we expect more to be added.

-There are also 25 law firms in the Ultimate Guide to Cyber Service Providers this year.
+There are also more than two dozen law firms in the Ultimate Guide to Cyber Service Providers.
 These firms represent insurers and policyholders and have been involved in a great number of the cyber claims we hear about.
 Add the variety of pre-and post-event vendors and the data and analytics firms to get what we hope you will think is a truly valuable resource to find a who’s who of companies by name and by category—each seeking to prevent, detect and respond to cyber threats.

 Talk to you soon,